zerospiel/docs/docs/admin-service-templates.md

     ```shell
     kubectl patch clusterdeployment my-managed-cluster -n my-target-namespace --type='merge' -p '{"spec":{"services":[{"template":"project-ingress-nginx-4.11.3","name":"ingress-nginx","namespace":"my-target-namespace"}]}}'
     ```
-    For more information on creating and using `ServiceTemplate`s, see the [User Guide](user-create-service.md).
+    For more information on creating and using `ServiceTemplate` objects, see the [User Guide](user-create-service.md).